LNER Class A4 4468 Mallard: 1948 Locomotive Exchange Trials

 Three Gresley A4 locomotives were chosen to represent the Eastern Region: E22 Mallard, 60033 Seagull and 60034 Lord Faringdon.
 All of the locomotives had the Kylchap double blastpipe chimney arrangement and were fresh from Doncaster works.
 Mallard had emerged from Doncaster with a fresh coat of post-war garter blue livery, stainless steel numbers 22 with a small 'E' painted above them (for Eastern region), new boiler (its fourth), and third tender of its career.

 E22 Mallard was used on 8 June 1948 on the London Waterloo to Exeter route.
 Driver Marrable took the famous A4 with a load of 481 tons tare, 505 tons full, the same that had been used on the previous trip by 35018 British India Line.
 Mallard reached Clapham Junction in 6 minutes 57 seconds and Woking in 28 minutes 47 seconds.
 At Hook there were adverse signals, causing Mallard to slow to a crawl.
 Even so, Salisbury was reached in 108 minutes and 28 seconds.
-Despite the signals earlier, the train was only 5-and-a-half minutes late.
+Despite the signals earlier, the train was only 5 1/2 minutes late.
 The net time was 95.5 minutes.

 Mallard failed after this trial and 60033 Seagull took over.
 On 10 June Seagull achieved the run in 96 minutes 22 seconds, but had departed 3 minutes late, meaning Seagull had arrived with the same load 3.5 minutes early.
 Mallard returned to the Waterloo-Exeter line for a Locomotive Club of Great Britain (LCGB) railtour on 24 February 1963.